fazlerabbi37/fazlerabbi37.github.io/source/blogs/bandit_walkthrough.rst

 - Open a terminal emulator
 - Start reading the instructions in the webpage and follow them to get started.

-The game is deviled into levels.
+The game is divided into levels.
 Current level has the password for the next level.
 So, if we go to the `Bandit Level 0 → Level 1 <https://overthewire.org/wargames/bandit/bandit1.html>`_ page we will see the goal if Level 0.
 If we successfully achieve that goal we will be able to go to Level 1.

 Level 0
 -------